kesen-humblebundle/elizabeth_proxy/README.md

 > This proxy will accept and display a javascript bundle from each team member's services
 > A total of 8 services are displayed.
 > a header and footer were created to mimic the Humble Bundle website in appearance
-> links below show final product with all services rendering

 ## Related Projects